-- If more than these numbers of players on the roster are available to play then guest substitutes are not allowed. - Once the referee has allowed guest substitutes to play for a team and the match has started, these players are allowed to play for the team for the entire game even if late players have arrived to join the team and the total number of players exceeds the sufficient number of players.
-(For example, if a team had 9 registered players show up for play, the coach could recruit 5 guest substitutes to equal a total of 14.
-If 14 or more players showed up to play then no guest substitutes could be recruited.
-If the 9 registered players plus 5 guest substitutes were then joined by 4 more registered players arriving late, the team would be allowed to play with the 18 total players.)
+- If more than these numbers of players on the roster are available to play then guest substitutes are not allowed. - For the start of the game a team may NOT borrow more guest substitutes than the other team has for total number of players available for play.
+For example: if Team A has 9 players and Team B has 14 players, Team A would be allowed to borrow 5 guest players to bring their total to that of the other team, a total of 14 players. - Once the referee has allowed guest substitutes to play for a team and the match has started, these players are allowed to play for the team for the entire game even if late players have arrived to join the team and the total number of players exceeds the sufficient number of players.